 GREATEST TT TEAMS: PADGETTS RACING

-With a history that spans more than six decades and a name that’s now synonymous with the TT Races, the family-run Padgett's Racing team continue to challenge the biggest teams in the business.
+With a history of more than six decades and a name that’s synonymous with the TT Races, Padgett's Racing team continue to challenge the biggest teams.

 The family-run business based in Batley, West Yorkshire, was founded by Peter Padgett and brother Don in 1958.
 Starting out as Yamaha dealership, they soon expanded with Honda in 1960 and then began stocking Suzuki machines in 1963.
 In conjunction with Honda Japan, the company also established the first and only Honda Racing Corporation, HRC Service Shop outside of Japan in 1993.